rally-dfs/rly-network-mobile-sdk/README.md

 # Account Abstraction

 The Rally Mobile SDK allows you to use 3 different types of smart account wallets (Kernel by Zero Dev, Light Account by Alchemy and a Gnosis Safe).
-Below is an example of using a LightAccount to send 1 eth.
+Below is an example of calling `claim` on the faucet contract.

 ```